Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 • Reference to the internal structure of a VariableDataPrototype implemented using a composite ImplementationDataType.
 (cid:99)()

-AutosarDataPrototypeVariableDataPrototypeValueSpecification+ shortLabel :Identifier [0..1]AutosarDataPrototypeParameterDataPrototype+initValue0..1+initValue0..1

-This class represents a reference to a variable within AUTOSAR which can be one of the following use cases:
-localVariable:
-• localVariable which is used as whole (e.g. InterRunnableVariable, inputValue for curve)
-autosarVariable:
-• a variable provided via Port which is used as whole (e.g. dataAccesspoints)
-• an element inside of a composite local variable typed by ApplicationDatatype (e.g. inputValue for a curve)
-• an element inside of a composite variable provided via Port and typed by ApplicationDatatype (e.g. inputValue for a curve)
-autosarVariableInImplDatatype:
-• an element inside of a composite local variable typed by ImplementationDatatype (e.g. nvramData mapping)
-• an element inside of a composite variable provided via Port and typed by ImplementationDatatype (e.g. inputValue for a curve)

 Table 5.36: AutosarVariableRef

 Figure 5.20: Implementation of AutosarVariableRef

-This class represents the ability to navigate into a data element inside of an VariableDataPrototype which is typed by an ImplementationDatatype.
-Note that it shall not be used if the target is the VariableDataPrototype itself (e.g. if its a primitive).

 Table 5.37: ArVariableInImplementationDataInstanceRef